helidon-io/helidon/docs/se/config/advanced-configuration.md

 Most applications let the config system try to infer the media type of the config source.

 By default, config source implementations use the `io.helidon.common.media.type.MediaTypes` API to infer the source media type from the source, typically (but not always) based on the file type portion of the file path.
 Helidon media type module has a predefined set of mappings as configured in `common/media-type/src/main/resources/io/helidon/common/media/type/default-media-types.properties`, including the Config supported formats: `.properties`, `.yaml`, `.json` and `.conf`.
 To handle other formats you can implement and register your own `io.helidon.common.media.type.spi.MediaTypeDetector` Java Service implementations.
-(Typically, you would also write and register a config parser to translate that format; see [Locating a Parser][locating-a-parser] below.)
+(Typically, you would also write and register a config parser to translate that format; see [Locating a Parser](#locating-a-parser) below.)

 ##### By Application Directive